dermotte/itec-webpage-mlux/courses/intro-cg-ss24.md

 Please make sure to fulfil the requirements to the letter.
 If you cannot meet the requirements for a positive grade, please let me know before the deadlines, e.g., tell me that you are not able to submit an exercise a few days before it is due.

 1. Visit all classes.
 If not possible, contact me in advance.
-2. Submit all exercises in time
+2. Submit all exercises in time.
-3. Do and present the final project
+3. Do and present the final project.
-4. Submit your project with a report
+4. Submit your project with a report.

 You have to meet all four requirements to get a positive grade.
 The grade itself is made in equal parts from your exercises and your final project.